pikatoste/test.sh/README.md

 the return statement to the calling function instead of the function to which the return belongs.
 For this reason, using return to indicate failure is discouraged.

-Stack traces include frames in test.sh; they can be quite a large number if SUBSHELL is set to 'always'.
+Stack traces include frames in test.sh, and they can be quite a large number if SUBSHELL is set to 'always'.
-For example, this test script (the line `set -o allexport` makes the script support REENTER false):
+For example, this test script (the line `set -o allexport` makes the script support also REENTER false):

 ```shell script
 #!/bin/bash